Penncil/Fed-FDR/README.md

 In the first stage, each site $k \in {1, \ldots, K}$ fits a GLM-Lasso to obtain its support $\widehat{S}^{(k)}$, which is then shared with all other sites.
 Next, each site fits a refined de-sparsified Lasso using the aggregated support $\widehat{S}^{(-k)} = \bigcup_{j \neq k} \widehat{S}^{(j)}$, and transfers the resulting estimator $\widehat{\beta}_{\widehat{S}^{(-k)}}$ to the central site.
 In the second stage, the central site constructs mirror statistics to select the final support while controlling the FDR.

+[Privacy-Preserving Distributed Algorithms (PDA)](https://pdamethods.org/) is a framework of statistical and machine learning methods that enables secure analysis across multiple institutions without sharing individual patient data (IPD).
+In this document, we use PDA to refer to the central site.

 ## 3. Repository layout

 ### Simulation studies